makeworld-the-better-one/fmrl/spec.md

 Clients MUST NOT rely on any keys other than `original` existing however.

 Note that the value for all these keys is an absolute path that uses the same domain as the fmrl server.
 A value like `https://other-server.com/avatar.jpg` is not allowed.
 Servers MUST only serve absolute paths, and clients MUST NOT accept anything else.
+In other words, the values of keys in `avatar` MUST always begin with `/` and be resolved relative to the domain of the server.
+Any avatar strings not starting with `/` MUST be ignored.

 Clients MUST NOT rely on entries in the dictionary ending with a file extension.
 The only valid way to determine the image is JPEG or PNG, if required, is by the magic number in the first few bytes of the file.